 Sheriff Livingston earned his law degree from the USF School of Law and is a licensed attorney admitted to practice in both the state and federal courts.
 He is the past chair of the Contra Costa County Chiefs Association and was a Board Member on the California Police Chiefs Association.
 He is a past member of the Pleasant Hill Rotary and past Chair of the Mt.
 Diablo YMCA local board of directors.

 Sheriff Livingston is also a graduate of the FBI National Academy and the FBI National Executive Institute -- a program reserved for leaders of large law enforcement agencies.
 David is a graduate of the California Peace Officer Command College and he served three years on the California State Bar's Judicial Nominee Evaluation Commission, (this commission reviews and evaluates all judicial candidates before appointment by the Governor).
 He also represented the California Police Chiefs Association on the League of Cities Pension Reform Task Force.

-Sheriff Livingston is the President of the California State Sheriff's Association, is past Chairman of the Sheriff's Boating and Watercraft Safety Committee.
+Sheriff Livingston is a past president of the California State Sheriff's Association and is past Chairman of the Sheriff's Boating and Watercraft Safety Committee.
 He is also the past chair of the California Boating and Waterways Commission.

 He is a California native and has lived in Contra Costa County for past 25 years.
 His children are all grown and on their own and he lives with his wife, Agnes, in Danville.